christopherleeCE/16Bit-CPU/README.md

 To assemble code compile asm.cpp with "clear; make clean; make".
 Run the program with "./asm asm.s program.hex debug.log" or whatever file name of your choice.
 Any immediate values in the assembly code should be in hexadecimal.
-The EEPROM should already be configured to load the "program.hex", but if it isn't then you can configure in Edit > Circuit specific settings > Advanced > Program file, and setting the file path of the output folder.
+The EEPROM should already be configured to load the "program.hex", but if it isn't then you can configure in Edit > Circuit specific settings > Advanced > Program file, and setting the file path of the output file.